 I was thinking something about the WCG changes.
 They are saying they believe now that the only way to God is to accept the grace of Jesus.
 But even they do admit that they keep some things they’ve always done–like Saturday worship, the feast and the holy days.
 Isn’t that the same thing as the Galatians did?
 WCG says they believe that salvation is from Jesus and not by works, yet they continue to observe the Law of Moses for the sake of tradition.
 Isn’t that just placing themselves back into bondage?
 What would be the reason for keeping part of the old covenant if the New Covenant is what matters?
 Isn’t that just wasting time and effort.
 I was thinking that all that time and effort spent on observing the old covenant would be better spent teaching the members about Jesus.
 I wish I could hear a sermon that’s recent because I know very well that my dad in WCG hasn’t been taught about any kind of freedom in grace. –Central United States

 Thank you for that word [about my new pamphlet].
 I am glad some are finding it helpful.
 I have been disappointed that more of the “cult watchers” didn’t pick up on it–and I have been amazed (to say nothing of chagrined) that so many have welcomed the WWCG into their arms as “beloved brethren.” –Dr. Sumner

 Comment: Read: Worldwide Church of God’s Faulty Orthodoxy (shows why Dr. Robert Sumner in his booklet, Is Armstrong’s Cult Now Orthodox?
-A New Look at the Worldwide Church of God! where he showed why he believes there are strong reasons to be skeptical in accepting the new WCG as now Orthodox.)
+A New Look at the Worldwide Church of God! believes there are strong reasons to be skeptical in accepting the new WCG as now Orthodox.)